Distributed Teams: Everything You Need to Know in 2024

 Productivity

-Studies (including this one by RescueTime) have shown that distributed teams tend to be more productive than traditional teams – in fact it reveals that remote workers are 20% more likely to say they complete all of their tasks every or most days.
+Distributed teams tend to be more productive than traditional teams – in fact, remote workers are 20% more likely to complete all of their tasks every or most days.

 Working alone and independently clearly reduces office-based distractions and empowers people to focus on deep work.